delicious-echidna/NAIVE/README.md

     |_|\_||_n_||_| \_/ |___|

 ```
-# Naive Project Installation
+# NAIVE Project Installation

 ## Requirements
 Ensure you have `g++`, `make`, `wget`, and `MariaDB` installed on your system.

 ## Installation

-To install the Naive project, navigate to the project's script directory and run:
+To install the Naive project, navigate to the project's directory and run:

 ```bash
 sudo bash ./scripts/install_naive.sh